HOW TO SPEND TWO WEEKS IN SWITZERLAND

 1 DAY – BASEL

 Basel is a charming city located in the northwest corner of Switzerland.
 It is known for its rich history, vibrant cultural scene, and beautiful architecture.
 Basel is home to over 40 museums, including the world-renowned Kunstmuseum, and the city hosts the largest art fair in the world, Art Basel.
+If you’re lucky enough to be in Basel during the annual Art Basel fair, it’s a must-see event for art enthusiasts.

 Wander through the charming streets of the Altstadt – the Old Town – which is home to many historic buildings, churches, and museums.